zhenchen-jay/WrinkledTensionFields/README.md

 ## Compiling Issues

 * It may take a while to compile on Windows, see [libsell](https://github.com/evouga/libshell) for possible solutions.
+Beside, you may encounter the miss of `libopenblas.dll` issue.
+In this case, please copy the `libopenblas.dll` inside the `build/_deps/comiso-src/ext/OpenBLAS-v0.2.14-Win64-int64/bin` and paste it into `build/bin/Release`.
+We also include pre-compiled executable files under the folder `WindowsExe/Release`.

 * When compiling in MacOS with C++17, you may encounter this issue:
 ```